chloeroth22/habitat-suitability/Written_Analysis.md

 ## Data Sources
 To determine habitat suitability, I used data on soil pH, elevation (to calculate slope), and historical precipitation.
 ### Soil pH
 Soil pH is from from POLARIS, which is a complete map of soil series probabilities that has been produced for the contiguous United States.
-POLARIS uses geospatial enviornmental data and a machine learning algorihm (DSMART-HPC) to remap the Soil Survy Geographic (SSURGO) database.
+POLARIS uses geospatial environmental data and a machine learning algorithm (DSMART-HPC) to remap the Soil Survey Geographic (SSURGO) database.
 Data is available on the [POLARIS dataset website](http://hydrology.cee.duke.edu/POLARIS/)
 I used mean soil pH in water values collected from 5 to 15 cm deep from the surface, with a resolution of 1 arcsec (~30 meters)

 <img